Mintbase/Grants-Program/applications/bubblemint-application.md

 [linkedin.com/in/paul-giordano-25b8618a](https://linkedin.com/in/paul-giordano-25b8618a)

 **David Aktary — CEO —** Founder of AktaryTech and three other companies.
 Founded ERC dEX, one of the first Ethereum token trading platforms in 2017.
-Currently leading Keccak Capital.

 [linkedin.com/in/aktary](https://www.linkedin.com/in/aktary/)

-**Kim Albee — Director of Marketing —** As the Director of Marketing, Kim brings a wealth of startup and marketing expertise to AktaryTech.
-She is the founder of the B2B Online Marketing Group on LinkedIn, and is also on faculty at CEOSpace.
-She has helped businesses attract high quality leads, and establish the engagement necessary for sustained growth.
+**Kim Albee — Director of Marketing —** She is the founder of the B2B Online Marketing Group on LinkedIn, and is also on faculty at CEOSpace.
 She was named a Top 40 Digital Marketer in 2020.

 [linkedin.com/in/kimalbee](https://www.linkedin.com/in/kimalbee/)

-**Jill Love — Operations Manager —** Manager for AktaryTech handling day-to-day operations tasks across departments.
+**Jill Love — Operations Manager —** Handling day-to-day operations tasks across AktaryTech's departments.

 ## 🗃️ Team's experience 🚧

-Below are some highlights of our service delivery, with some names obfuscated of not-yet-released work.
+Below are service delivery highlights, with some names obfuscated of not-yet-released work.

 **Client A**